eso/edps-doc/source/xshooter/reduction_chain.md

 which defines, for each order, the wavelength range, pixel boundaries, predicted order edge traces, and spatial-to-spectral coordinate conversion.

-Customization:
+**Customization**

+Workflow parameters:
 - Select between physical-model (recommended) and polynomial mode.

+Recipe parameters:
 - Adjust line-detection thresholds for weak arcs via `detectarclines-fit-win-hsize` and `detectarclines-search-win-hsize`.
 These parameters have to be small enough not to include a doublet but large enough to be able to detect and fit the line.

-## Wavelength Calibration
+### 5b.
+Wavelength Calibration

 Recipe: `xsh_wavecal`

 Computes arc lines tilt and resolving power.

-Customization:
+**Customization**

+Workflow parameters:
 - Select between physical-model (recommended) and polynomial mode.

-## Flexure Compensation
+## 6. Flexure Compensation

 Recipe: `xsh_flexcomp`

 Refines the wavelength solution to account for flexure, especially when arcs are not taken at the same rotator angle as science.

-Customization:
+**Customization**

+Workflow parameters:
 - Select between physical-model (recommended) and polynomial mode.

+## 7. Flat Strategy

+This allows the user to choose between two strategies to select a flat field for the flux calibrator.
+The default strategy is to use the same flat as for the science observation.
+The alternative is to use the flat field selected by the rules, i.e., those taken closest in time to the flux calibrator.

+**Customization**

+Workflow parameters:
+- By default, the `use_flat` parameter is set to *science*, meaning the flats used for science frames are also applied to standard stars.
+Set it to *standard* to use the flats taken closest in time to the standard-star observations.

-## Instrument Response and Efficiency
+## 8. Instrument Response and Efficiency

 Recipes: `xsh_respon_slit_stare`, `xsh_respon_slit_offset` and `xsh_respon_slit_nod`

 Use standard stars to derive the per-order and merged instrument response (mapping detector counts to physical flux), the blaze correction and the telescope + instrument + detector efficiency.
 Used for flux calibration of science exposures.
+The pipeline does not create response curves for IFU data, and they are therefore not flux-calibrated.

-## Science Reduction
+## 9. Science Reduction SLIT

 Recipes: `xsh_scired_slit_stare`, `xsh_scired_slit_offset` and `xsh_scired_slit_nod`